hashicorp/nomad-autoscaler/demo/remote/gcp/README.md

 # Google Cloud Platform
-In order to setup some basic GCP resources for the demo, we will utilise the [gcloud CLI tool](https://cloud.google.com/sdk/gcloud/).
+In order to set up some basic GCP resources for the demo, we will utilise the [gcloud CLI tool](https://cloud.google.com/sdk/gcloud/).
 Please ensure this is installed before continuing.